 The AED is located at the public address booth at Veterans Field.

 To ensure spectator safety, please sit in designated spectator areas and always be alert for hit or thrown balls.
 Please note Umpires may ask you to move for your safety and/or so you aren't accidentally interfering with play.

 Grass fields tend to have "divots" or holes and can be slippery when wet.
 Use handrails and walk slowly when using the bleachers.

 Please use care when walking or sitting at the field.

-As a reminder, smoking is not permitted on any field property or complex, including the bleachers.
+As a reminder, smoking, which includes e-cigarettes and vape pens is not permitted on any field property or complex, including the bleachers.